pyexcel/pyexcel/doc/source/design.rst

 When dealing with excel files, there are three primary objects: **cell**, **sheet** and **book**.
 A book contains one or more sheets and a sheet is consisted of a sheet name and a two dimensional array of cells.
-Although a sheet can contain charts and a cell can have formular, styling properties, this library ignores them and pay attention to the data in the cell and its data type.
+Although a sheet can contain charts and a cell can have formula, styling properties, this library ignores them and pay attention to the data in the cell and its data type.
 So, in the context of this library, the definition of those three concepts are:

 ========= ======================================================== =======================